This article contains:

 - Is there an established policy regarding exchange students?
 I wasn’t able to find one on your website and I would like to learn more to ensure the families and I are making things as easy as possible for the school.

-- Do you hold an International Opportunities Fair to expose the community to hosting and study abroad opportunities and allow former/current participants to showcase their experience?
+- Do you hold an Intercultural Festival or International Opportunities Fair to expose the community to hosting and study abroad opportunities and allow former/current participants to showcase their experience?

 - How many exchange students are accepted each year?